guzba/ready/README.md

 First, where possible, it is more efficient to pipeline many Redis commands.
 This is easy to do with Hero, just call `send` multiple times (or call `send` with a seq of commands).

 Second, you may want to have a separate thread be sending vs receiving.
 A common use of this is [PubSub](https://redis.io/docs/manual/pubsub/), where one thread is dedicated to receiving messages and the sending thread manages what channels are subscribed to.
 See [this example](https://github.com/guzba/hero/blob/master/examples/pubsub.nim).

+Whenever a `receive` call gets an error reply from Redis a `RedisError` is raised.
+Remember that `roundrip` calls `receive` internally so you'll know if any errors occurred before you start working with the reply.